-That’s a lot of pressure for one landing page, but much like people deal with judgement every day, this is not impossible.
+That's a lot of pressure for one landing page, but much like people deal with judgment every day, this is not impossible.
 Especially with a guide like this one.

-Keep reading for an in-depth rendition of landing page optimization that you can use to implement valuable tactics for your business.
+Keep reading for an in-depth discussion on how to optimize your landing pages with conversion-centric copywriting that you can use to implement valuable tactics for your business.

 Before we truly begin, a landing page is not your homepage.
 This is a common misconception amongst entrepreneurs, largely because both pages require plenty of effort, and do a lot of the same things (create first impressions, focus on CTAs, represent your brand, etc).